gmattedi/SmilesTransformer/README.md

 the model.

-In this case we are training the transformer to reconstruct the original SMILES strings, but this can be trivially adapted to predicting to different target SMILES strings by providing training and test CSV files of pairs of molecules.
+In this case we are training the transformer to reconstruct the original SMILES strings, but this can be trivially adapted to predicting different target SMILES strings by providing training and test CSV files of pairs of molecules.

 ## Credits